overlook2021/PYSTM/README.md

 # PYSTM
-class PYSTM is the code of PYSTM topic model
+class PYSTM is the code of PYSTM topic model and main
 ## Input are 3 texts
 ### First is the text about short text, one line is a text
 example：